01-edu/Branch-Blockchain/Quest3 FestivalSmartContract/ArtistsDoWork.md

 - Add the `addRemuneratedArtist` function that takes as parameters an `address` to register an artist in the festival.
 Only the organizer that deployed the Smart Contract can trigger that function
 - Add a function `getPayed` that takes no parameters and that allows an artist, registered with the function above, to receive 1 Ether **once**, providing that there are enough funds in the Smart Contract!

-### Relevance

-We practice registers, payments and divisions !

 ### Notions